- February 23, 2017

-At our Shorewood, IL family dental office, we put a special focus on all around dental care for your kids.
+At our family dental office near Joliet, IL, we put a special focus on all around dental care for your kids.
 We’re your trusted advocate when it comes to providing gentle and thorough dental cleanings, restorative options, at-home hygiene tips, and oral care information.
 That’s true for patients of all ages, but we especially enjoy working with children.
 You might have caught that from our giraffe logo or the giraffe stuffed animals in our office!

 Giving a child a great dental experience can lead to a great dentist-patient relationship for the rest of your child’s life.
 That means your child can have a brighter, healthier smile.
 As a children’s dentist, our staff excels at working with your children, as most of us have kids of our own.
 A good day for us is seeing a young patient smiling when they walk in and leave the office.

 Today, we want you to provide some facts about your children’s oral health and preventive care.
 Keep reading to make sure you are factoring in EVERYTHING when it comes to your child’s dental care.